 Reaching this point takes years.

 But, you’re in luck.
-I’ve already spent years practicing copywriting so I’ll show you the ropes.
+I’ve already spent years practicing sales letter copywriting so I’ll show you the ropes.

 Let’s begin with the headline.